 You see, I have a long sordid history of word misuse that dates back to childhood.
 It began with moonbeams and hasn't yet ended.
-Nevertheless, I started a blog.
+Nevertheless, I started this blog.

 "Where are they going on their moonbeam?"
 I asked my grandmother after a wedding in which I was a flower girl.
 "It's honeymoon, not moonbeams," she chuckled.